wilsongomes-swe/demo-in-memory-cache/README.md

 Steps:
 - configure the memory cache on Services: ```services.AddMemoryCache();```
 - Inject it with DI: ```[FromServices]IMemoryCache cache```
-- Get the cached data or set it with GetOrCreate:
+- Get the cached data or set it with GetOrCreate: (SlidingExpiration  or AbsoluteExpirationRelativeToNow to control the cache expiration)
 ```
     public String Get([FromServices] IMemoryCache cache)
     {